balupton/is-ember-ready-yet/README.md

 ## all-in workflow
-The only way mentioned now in the docs of using Ember, is via their ember-cli.
+The only way that the docs say you can use Ember now, is via their ember-cli.
 No more days of including as little or as much of ember as you need into your existing page.
 It's now all-in for the ember + ember-cli way, or you're on your own.

 ## all-in conventions